allan-js/allan-js/README.md

 I like building stuff from electronics, mechanical systems, and computer software.
 ## 🔭 I’m currently working on:
 1. Daraza Gateway.
 A payment platform that makes it so easy to integrate payments into an application in as little as 5 minutes
-2. GEPA Systems.
+2. GEPA Systems 🌱.
 A compact, modular and scalable Irrigation Automation Computers (called WEMC).
 It makes it easy and affordable for a small farmer in Africa to automate his irrigation with so much precision as a large-scale farmer in Europe would.

+## I have Built:
+1. Shukrani Foods: A food ordering and delivery service that lets you order restaurant food and groceries for your home comfortably on your mobile device.

 <!--
 **allan-js/allan-js** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...